B.S. in Environmental Science and Technology (ENST)

 Environmental Science and Policy (ENSP) functions more like a liberal arts and sciences major, in that students complete a broad lower-level core that provides “context” for a concentration in upper-level coursework.
 ENSP students are introduced to technical coursework, but the main focus is on gaining an appreciation for the ways science and policy interact in relation to environmental problem-solving, especially as regards long-term environmental sustainability.

-Please note that the career options for these two majors are quite similar, and that a student’s internship and volunteer experience will be at least as important, in the long run, as his or her major in determining career opportunities following graduation.
+Please note: The career options for these two majors are quite similar, and that a student’s internship and volunteer experience will be at least as important in the long run as his or her major in determining career opportunities following graduation.
 We encourage students to meet with both advisors if they would like to discuss program differences in detail to find out which major is best for you.